WuerthPhoenix/tornado/engine/matcher/README.md

 Common entries to all configurations:
 - **from**: An expression that determines to which value to apply the extractor regex;
 - **modifiers_post**: A list of String modifiers to post-process the extracted value.
-They can be:

-  - *Lowercase*: it converts the resulting String to lower case;
-  - *ReplaceAll*: it returns a new string with all matches of a substring replaced by the new text;
-  - *Trim*: it trims the resulting String;
+See following section for additional details.

 In addition, three parameters combined will define the behavior of an extractor:
 - **all_matches**: whether the regex will loop through all the matches or only the first one will be considered.